tsfpga/tsfpga/doc/sphinx/registers.rst

 From the JSON definition the register generator can create a VHDL package with all registers and their fields.
 This VHDL package can then be used with the generic AXI-Lite register file in tsfpga.
-Apart from that a HTML page can be generated for documentation.
+Apart from that a HTML page can be generated for human-readable documentation.
 There is also support to generate a C header and a C++ class.

 The register generator is well-integrated in the tsfpga module work flow.
 It is fast enough that before each build and each simulation run, the modules will re-generate their VHDL register package so that it is always up-to-date.
 Creating documentation and headers, which are typically distributed as part of FPGA release artifacts, is simple and easy to integrate in a build script.

+There is also a set of VHDL AXI components that enable the register bus: AXI-to-AXI-Lite converter, AXI/AXI-Lite interconnect, AXI-Lite mux (splitter), AXI-Lite clock domain crossing, AXI-Lite generic register file.
+These are found in the repo within the `axi module <https://gitlab.com/truestream/tsfpga/-/tree/master/modules/axi>`__.

 .. _default_registers: